briansworth/dev/_posts/2019-1-27-PowerShell-Sccm-Primary-Site-Install.md

 <p>
   If you run in to errors for the install, be sure to check the setup logs.
-  Check ConfigMgrPrereqSetup.log and ConfigMgrSetup.log for details on errors.
+  Check ConfigMgrPrereq.log and ConfigMgrSetup.log for details on errors.
 </p>